Scientific and Technical Advisory Council (STAC), of the Special Journals Publisher (SJP)

 The figure above shows there was a collaboration between countries.
 United Kingdom collaborated more with other counties followed by the USA.
 Other counties were all connected to either USA or UK but rarely to each other.
-Three main clusters can be seen the blue, purple, and red.
-The United Kingdom worked more with Netherlands, and France, then followed by Kenya and Italy, and Belgium, Sweden, and Finland.
+Three main clusters can be seen blue, purple, and red.
+The United Kingdom worked more with Netherlands, and France, then followed by Kenya and Italy, Belgium, Sweden, and Finland.
 The USA worked more with Switzerland, Ireland, and South Africa followed by Bangladesh, Pakistan, Columbia Mexico, India, and China.
 The red cluster is between Germany Japan and Spain.
 And the green cluster is between New Zealand Australia and Canada

 The emergence of complex health epidemics and pandemics (16) continues to emphasize the need for research alertness if humans are to continue living on the planet earth (17).
 Treatment failure poses great a challenge to successful disease interventions, especially during epidemics.
 There are ample literature widely confirming that resistance to treatment agent, compliance to treatment directives and prescription, holds the key to effective intervention (18).

-Treatment failures and management complications (19) continue to stress the need for treatment alternatives to imported drugs (20) and thereby underscoring the need for Public Health, Nutrition and Dietetics research (21).
-The need for a good conceptual framework that will help a carefully designed researched to achieve its set objective cannot be over-emphasized.
+Treatment failures and management complications (19) continue to stress the need for treatment alternatives to imported drugs (20) thereby underscoring the need for Public Health, Nutrition and Dietetics research (21).
+The need for a good conceptual framework that will help a carefully designed research to achieve its set objective cannot be over-emphasized.
 Therefore, a description of a good concept is necessary.

 Elements of the concept map